 By partnering with a company which stays up-to-date with relevant laws you can ensure that your facility is fully compliant and avoid issues before they occur.

-The specific features of these services differ for every industry, so it’s essential to work with a facility management team that understands the complexities of your location and your industry.
+The specific features of these services differ for every industry, so it’s essential to work with a property maintenance company that understands the complexities of your location and your industry.
 Discuss your specific maintenance needs with their team to discover how you can acheive affordable, comprehensive support.

 A competent facility management company understands the best practices for facility management and allows you to focus on what matters to your company.
 While you continue to provide industry-leading products and services to your customers, FM companies continue to offer industry-leading management solutions to you, handling every detail to ensure your facility is ready for full operation when you need it most.
 Schedule maintenance services for convenient times for your facility to limit interruptions with your production facility or open hours for customers.

 Companies such as Trillium Facility Solutions have continued to incorporate additional areas of facility management into their services. many of which, including Trillium have full-service management teams that can maintain and manage your facilities.

 Enjoy energy-efficient appliances and materials, safe operations and hassle-free emergency repairs of all your systems.
 With FM services you won’t have to invest your time or energy into the daily operations of your facility.
 Let a team of experts handle the small details, like lawn maintenance and window cleaning while also handling the major projects, like an electrical system upgrade or replacement refrigeration system.

 What are your current facilities management practices?
 Have you hired an outside company, or are you trying to manage everything yourself?
 You don’t need to go it alone.
 If you are interested in a professional service, or would simply like to discuss the possibility, then contact Trillium Facility Solutions to learn more about the process or to schedule an assessment and consultation about your specific business needs.